Environment Protection and Biodiversity Conservation Act 1999: 2019–2020 independent review

 A statutory independent review led by Professor Graeme Samuel and supported by an expert panel commenced on 29 October 2019 and is due to run for a year.
 Submissions from the public closed in April 2020.
 The expert panel consists of Bruce Martin, Erika Smyth and Wendy Craik.

 The interim report, released in July 2020, concluded that the laws created to protect unique species and habitats are ineffective, and the "current environmental trajectory is unsustainable".
-Criticism of the Act included that it is too focused on process rather than on clear outcomes, and that its current ad hoc, "project-by-project" approach does not address cumulative harm.
+Criticism of the act included that it is too focused on process rather than on clear outcomes, and that its current ad hoc, "project-by-project" approach does not address cumulative harm.
 During its time in operation, "the list of threatened species and communities has increased over time and there have been very few species that have recovered to the point that they can be removed from the list".
 Among the changes the report proposes is a framework of legislated national environmental standards with legally enforceable rules, which would underpin all powers allocated to the states and territories.
 It recommends the establishment of an independent body "to monitor and enforce compliance with environmental laws".
 The report recommends that the federal government should start creating a set of interim standards initially, in consultation with state governments and all other stakeholders, and also a process whereby traditional knowledge of country by Indigenous Australians can be better integrated into decision-making.

-The Minister for the Environment, Sussan Ley, said the government would immediately commit to developing national standards.
+The minister for the environment, Sussan Ley, said the government would immediately commit to developing national standards.
 She also indicated that it would start a process whereby responsibility for environmental approvals could be devolved to state governments, intending to put agreements before parliament in late August 2020, before the release of the final report, due in October.
 Environmental groups said it would be better to await the final report before cementing the approvals processes.
 Ley said the government would improve protection of Indigenous heritage, starting with a consultative process which would include state Indigenous and environment ministers.

-On 14 August 2020, Andrew Barr, Chief Minister of the ACT, said that the legislation needed to be modernised to address climate change, which is not even mentioned in the current Act.
+On 14 August 2020, Andrew Barr, chief minister of the Australian Capital Territory, said that the legislation needed to be modernised to address climate change, which is not even mentioned in the current act.